gradio-app/gradio/guides/05_custom-components/04_backend.md

 All components inherit from one of three classes `Component`, `FormComponent`, or `BlockContext`.
 You need to inherit from one so that your component behaves like all other gradio components.
-When you start from a template with `gradio cc create --template`, you don't need to worry which one to choose since the template uses the correct one.
+When you start from a template with `gradio cc create --template`, you don't need to worry about which one to choose since the template uses the correct one.
-For completeness, and in case you need to make your own component from scratch, we explain what each class is for.
+For completeness, and in the event that you need to make your own component from scratch, we explain what each class is for.

 * `FormComponent`: Use this when you want your component to be grouped together in the same `Form` layout with other `FormComponents`.
 The `Slider`, `Textbox`, and `Number` components are all `FormComponents`.
 * `BlockContext`: Use this when you want to place other components "inside" your component.
 This enabled `with MyComponent() as component:` syntax.